An inequality for the distance between densities of free convolutions: Applications

 \section{Applications}

-In the first application we re-prove the free local limit theorem which was first demonstrated in \cite{bercovici_voiculescu95} for bounded random variables and later generalized in \cite{wang10} to the case of unbounded variables with finite variance.
+In the first application we re-prove an easier part of the free local limit theorem which was first demonstrated in~\cite{bercovicivoiculescu95} for bounded random variables and later generalized in~\cite{wang10} to the case of unbounded variables with finite variance.
+We will show the convergence of densities, but we will not investigate whether the convergence is uniform on $ \mathbb{R}$.